EnkiSilicium/artisan-atlas/README.md

 - **Core derivatives of those above**: rates of change computed in dashboard directly.

 ---
+# Versioning and coordination policies

-# Time & timestamp policy
+## Time & timestamp policy

 - All boundaries use **UTC** in **ISO 8601** or **epoch**; Postgres persists **`timestamptz`**.
 - TypeORM `Date` is acceptable **inside** a service but **must never leave** the boundary; normalize to UTC ISO/epoch on I/O.

 ---
-## Operational posture, constraints, and SLOs (implemented; thresholds illustrative)
+## Operational posture, constraints, and SLOs.

 > Exact thresholds are set with stakeholders.
-Values below are **examples**, not promises.

 - **Data integrity.** Core invariants enforced in code and by Postgres constraints.
 - **Handler characteristics.** Order-service handlers do per-aggregate DB work and return; no long-running side work in request paths.